denverpk/sicdao/README.md

 # sicdao
-This is the alpha lets contribute
+This is the alpha let us contribute something creative.